sehtab/GenAI-PDF-Query-with-RAG/README.md

 # Description

-This project is about making queries in PDF with the help of LLM.
+This project is about making queries in PDF with the help of LLM and RAG.

 ## Library Used
 1. langchain